rns/kollos-luif-doc/manual.md

 ##### `alt_no = luif.context.alternative()`

-returns the number of the BNF rule's RHS alternative whose semantic action or completed/predicted event handler is being called during the parse.
+returns the number of the BNF rule’s RHS alternative whose semantic action or completed/predicted event handler is being called during the parse.

 ##### `prec = luif.context.precedence()`